-James II was born on October 16, 1430, to King James I and Queen Joan.
+James II of Scotland was born on October 16, 1430, to King James I of Scotland and Queen Joan.
 After his elder brother died in infancy, James became his father’s heir.
 During James I’s reign, the Scottish nobility were alienated by his policies.
 As a result, a group of nobles sought to kill him.
 In February 1437, the nobles assassinated the king.
 Upon his father’s death, the prince ascended to the throne as King James II.

 King of Scotland